noa10/mataresit/docs/implementation-plans/help-center.md

 2. Image is stored in Supabase Storage.
 3. An initial `receipts` record is created/updated in Supabase DB.
 4. Edge Function `process-receipt` is triggered (records start time).
-5. `process-receipt` sends the image URL to Amazon Textract for OCR.
+5. `process-receipt` sends the image directly to AI Vision models for analysis.
-6. Textract returns OCR data (text, fields) to `process-receipt`.
+6. AI Vision models return structured data (text, fields) to `process-receipt`.
-7. `process-receipt` calls the `enhance-receipt-data` Edge Function with OCR data.
+7. `process-receipt` calls the `enhance-receipt-data` Edge Function with extracted data.
 8. `enhance-receipt-data`:
     - Constructs a prompt for Google Gemini, requesting normalization, validation, categorization, suggestions, and confidence scores.
     - Sends prompt to Gemini API.